chrisseaton/chrisseaton.github.io/truffleruby/rubykaigi21/index.md

 My headline practical recommendation is let's implement object shapes in MRI.
-I think the complexity is relatively low, it may even have an immediate speed benefit for the current MRI interpreter, and it'll certainly help MJIT, YJIT, and Sorbet Compiler as the continue to develop.
+I think the complexity is relatively low, it may even have an immediate speed benefit for the current MRI interpreter, and it'll certainly help MJIT, YJIT, and Sorbet Compiler as they continue to develop.

 TruffleRuby shows that the idea works well, and there's also some exciting possibilities for building things beyond that, which we already went through.